 Hearings for conservatorships are scheduled approximately 45 to 60 days from the date the Petition for Appointment of Conservator is filed.

 All filing parties who have filed a Petition for Appointment of Conservator (including petitions for temporary conservatorship) must purchase the Conservator's Handbook before the Court will consider the petition for appointment.
-The handbook may be purchased from the Family Court Services division of the Family Law Clerk's Office located on the first floor of the courthouse at 1100 I Street, Modesto, CA.
+The handbook may be purchased from the Probate division of the Civil Clerk's Office located on the fourth floor of 801 10th Street, Modesto, CA. The handbook may also be downloaded online.

 An adoption is the legal process whereby the natural parents' rights and duties towards the child are terminated by the Court and given to the adoptive parents.